skip to content

 SP9: Spanish Literature, Thought, and History, after 1820

-This paper covers more than a century of literature, film and art produced not only in Spain, and in Spanish, but also the other languages of the Spanish state that extend beyond its physical borders in relation to Spain’s colonial holdings.
-Students who studied SP4 in Part IB will find a wealth of new material and ideas to explore and some revisions of previously presented materials..
-Those who have not followed Peninsular focused courses before will encounter a rich variety of cultures from the early nineteenth-century to the present day.
-The material is grouped into four broad topics which allow students to approach varied cultural, historical and political questions.
+Sp9 paper covers more than a century of literature, film, and art produced not only in Spain, and in Spanish, but also in other languages of the Spanish state that extend beyond its physical borders in relation to Spain’s colonial holdings.
+Students who completed SP4 in Part IB will find a wealth of new material and ideas to explore.
+Those who have not followed Iberian-centered courses in the past will encounter a rich variety of cultures from the late nineteenth century to the present.
+The material is grouped into four broad topics which allow students to approach varied artistic, cultural, historical, and political questions.
 The topics are porous, meaning that texts from any given topic are often relevant to other topics.
-Students should therefore feel free to explore alternative connections and combinations.
+Students should therefore feel free to explore alternative connections and combinations as they prepare for the written exam.

 Topics:

-'Genealogical Fictions' examines questions related to education, degeneration, politics, art versus science, gender, power, city and country in Restoration-era Spain.
+'Genealogical Fictions' examines questions related to politics, gender, and power in Restoration-era Spain.
 The four lectures will focus on two important novels from the late nineteenth century.
-'Experiments in Form' covers literary experimentation in Spain from the avant-garde period, centring on questions of vision, fragmentation, gender, sexuality and politics in the first three decades of the twentieth century.
-'Writing Memory' explores questions related to the writing of the nation, as well as the writing of the self in a range of works from the late nineteenth century to the late 1980s.
-'Spain in Crisis' explores the forty-year legacy of democracy in Spain from the Transition in the mid 1970s to the present.
-Students will be asked to screen a series of films that look back at this period through the prism of the financial crash of 2008 and the culture of crisis permeating Spain and other Western nation-states in the wake of the neoliberal turn.
+'Experiments in Form' covers literary experimentation in Spain from the avant-garde period, centering on questions of vision, fragmentation, gender, sexuality and politics in the first three decades of the twentieth century.
+'Writing Memory' explores questions related to the writing of the nation, as well as the writing of the self in a range of works from the Francoist dictatorship to the present.
+'Spain in Crisis' looks at a series of intersecting crises (democracy; gendered labor; migration; climate change) in twenty-first century Spain through the prism of the financial crash of 2008.

 NB: Many key texts can be found online for free at www.gutenberg.org or http://www.cervantesvirtual.com/.